 ICNARC makes results from the CMP public to provide a valuable insight into the quality of adult, general and specialist critical care.

-We have developed guidance to ensure that potential outliers are identified through the processes of national clinical audit.
-The guidance document sets out the actions that we take when data indicate that results for a critical care unit significantly deviate from the expected value.
+This policy has been developed to ensure that potential outliers are identified through the processes of national clinical audit.
+The policy sets out the actions that ICNARC takes when data indicate that results for a critical care unit significantly deviate from the expected value

 For more information on the detection and management of outliers, please see related files.